soumya-thoutam/COVID-19-Impact-on-U.S.-Counties-and-Colleges/README.md

 ### Publication
 * **Medium Article:**\
 While this project is focused on SQL queries, the findings and insights have been presented in a structured report.
-This includes an explanation of the methodology, data sources, and key outcomes.
+This includes an explanation of the methodology, data sources, and key outcomes - [View Article](https://soumya-thoutam.medium.com/covid-19-analyzing-the-impact-on-u-s-states-and-colleges-with-sql-3aa3531c3a6e)